Probiotics Treat Vaginosis and Vaginitis Infections

-Recent research has found that the application of probiotics for vaginosis and vaginitis produces definite clinical effectiveness, with or without additional treatment with antibiotics.
+Recent research is proving that both external and internal use of probiotics are effective for treating vaginosis and vaginitis.
+The research is also showing that probiotics are effective with or without additional treatment with antibiotics.

 Vaginosis is the alteration of the normal microbiological ecology.
 Vaginitis is an overgrowth of pathogenic bacteria, and their resulting infection.
-They typically occur together.
+They often occur together.

-In the most recent, Bulgarian hospital researchers treated 60 women with bacterial vaginosis with antibiotic treatment alone or antibiotic treatment followed by probiotic treatment.
+In a 2013 study, Bulgarian hospital researchers treated 60 women with bacterial vaginosis with antibiotic treatment alone or antibiotic treatment followed by probiotic treatment, applied to the vagina.

 The first group was given metronidazole orally with two local applications over a five day period.
 The second group was given the same treatment for the first five days and then given local application of Lactobacillus casei var rhamnosus – also called Lactobacillus rhamnosus.